 I was having a discussion with a friend the other day about which basketball player's physical tools are the most ideal.
 I said LeBron James — the sole reason being his ability to regenerate hair.

 He said Kevin Durant.

 If you could build a perfect player in a lab, Durant might be it.
 He's roughly 7-feet tall with a 7-foot-5 wingspan.
 There are few things the offensive juggernaut can't do on the court.

 KD's skills are undeniable.
 His online skills are a different story.
 The small forward has caught flack for immersing himself in the middle of the noise and leaving the franchise that crafted him for a super team.
 Nonetheless, Durant is one of the best talents the league has ever seen along with Michael Jordan, LeBron and former teammate Stephen Curry.
 How much money has his talent made him?

 Early Life & High School

-Kevin Durant was born in Washington, D.C. on September 29, 1988 to Wanda Durant and Wayne Pratt.
-He grew up in Prince George’s County, Maryland and attended National Christian Academy, Oak Hill Academy, and Montrose Christian School.
+Kevin Wayne Durant was born in Washington, D.C. on September 29, 1988 to Wanda Durant and Wayne Pratt.
+He has a sister named Brianna and two brothers named Tony and Rayvonne.
+KD grew up in Prince George's County, Maryland and attended National Christian Academy, Oak Hill Academy, and Montrose Christian School.